 Grow this evergreen arborvitae in cold-winter regions.
 It thrives in U.S. Department of Agriculture plant hardiness zones 2 through 7.
 Select a site with full sun or partial shade since this cultivar needs some four hours of direct, unfiltered sunlight each day.
 It will do best in moderately moist, well-drained soil.

 Transplant an Emerald Green Arborvitae in the fall, digging a hole twice the width of the root ball, but the same depth.
 The tree will establish its roots and be ready to grow the following spring.
 Give the tree some 3 to 4 feet on either side or 2 to 3 feet apart for a screen.
 Good air circulation between trees when young will limit disease susceptibility.

 Given proper siting and care, an Emerald Green Arborvitae can live for 25 years.
 These trees require regular water for the first season after transplanting, they don't need a lot of specific care afterward.
 They are relatively drought tolerant when established, but it is good practice to offer them water during the hotter summer months.
 It is not a good idea to top the plant since it's bad for the tree's health and also creates an ugly hedge.

 Add a layer of organic compost every year to serve as a mulch, keeping the weeds down and locking in moisture.
 Prune lightly in spring and remove dead branches.

-Water the soil and root ball of the newly planted Emerald Green arborvitae with a garden hose.
+Water the soil and root ball of the newly planted Emerald Green Arborvitae with a garden hose.
 Trickle water out of the hose to prevent erosion or use a shower head attachment.
 Provide enough water to wet the top 12 to 18 inches of soil.
-Add more soil after the water soaks away if compaction leaves the root ball top above the soil line in the hole.
+Add more soil after the water soaks away if compaction leaves the top of the root ball above the soil line.